 Brazilian lady and activist Mara Gabrilli for Duloren, 2001

 (photo by Marcos Silveira, Art Director of agency Doctor)

 Diversity as a characteristic trait of a decent and genuine notion of human being is not a matter of tolerance; tolerated diversity is at least arrogance and sometimes segregation (or even kind of racism).
-Diversity does not discuss allowance (does someone own the gauging stick?), and so it anyway ignores the current moral vogue.
+Diversity does not discuss allowance — does someone own the gauging stick? —, and so it anyway ignores the current moral vogue.
 Diversity is simply about a basic, mutually respectful and even appreciated acceptance of the other one being his own way — because it is exactly what enriches each one's life.
 Diversity may include empathy (not only sympathy), and it embraces the right of the neighbor to reach his own happyness.
 Simply said: Tit for Tat.
-It is such an easy rule; sometimes I wonder why it causes even wars … we humans are really crazy beings.
+It is such an easy rule; sometimes I wonder why this even may cause wars … we humans are really crazy beings.

 long ago: U.K., 1981, FDC w/Philart cachet (big)

 Are we not since birth and because of what happens in life anyway singular, and therefore each of us a minority?
 And are we not — basically again, as human beings — also all the same, brothers and sisters sharing a short time together?
 We like to distinguish and value, to group and build abstract structures, because it may be helpful in daily life.
 But this is far away from reflecting the ultimately chaotic phantasy of real life, the wonderful sparkling picture of humanity and existence.

 I got this really nice cartoon, but the artist is unknown to me